jbfink/sentiment/README.md

 This is a python program to determine the [sentiment](https://en.wikipedia.org/wiki/Sentiment_analysis) of arbitrary text files.
 Please excuse its incredibly poor quality -- I actually don't know how to program in Python (very well, anyway, this is my first thing).
 It depends on the amazing [TextBlob](https://textblob.readthedocs.io/en/dev/) to do its thing.

 [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) highly recommended.
-I develop in Miniconda.
+Please be sure to get the Python 3 version!
+I develop in Miniconda3.

 To set up the environment, run ```conda env create -f environment.yml```.